Billy Joe Saunders Profile

 Undefeated Saunders is one of the most talented fighters in world boxing but due to his maverick behaviour inside the ring and out, fans just never know which Saunders will turn up on fight night.

-Billy Joe Saunders is a two-division world champion who is the current WBO super middleweight titleholder.
+Billy Joe Saunders is a two-division world champion and most recently held the WBO super middleweight titleholder from 2019 to 2021.

 Having been promoted for most of his career by Frank Warren, Saunders signed a deal with Matchroom Boxing in 2019 and is fronted by Eddie Hearn.